Mary Skeaping: Work

 While her obituary in The Times states that Skeaping worked in South Africa during the Second World War, (Note: Some sources say that Skeaping was trapped in South Africa by the outbreak of war, and spent the war years there.
 Her obituary in The Stage states that she went to teach in South Africa during the Second World War.
 By contrast Steeh says that Skeaping was stranded in South America by the Second World War and spent her time teaching and giving recitals there, only returning to London in 1948.) she returned from there in September 1939, and spend the next three years touring the UK with Anna Ivanova of the Ballets Russes and performances as far afield as Perth, Scotland and St. Ives, Cornwall.
 Their intent was to bring professional performances to remote areas which never had the opportunity of seeing such.
 They then extended this to tours of the armed forces, and had performed in ships, in air-raid shelters, and in barracks and billets.
 In Summer 1942 they performed under the auspices of the Western Command#Second World War for the Auxiliary Territorial Service, Women's Auxiliary Air Force, anti-aircraft units and transport personnel.
 (Note: The first two of these were effectively the Army and Air service for women, while the second two had very large female contingents.)
-Skeaping was still was still working in England up to November 1942, when she performed in a concert at Cambridge in aid of the Civilian Nurses Air Raid Victims' Fund.
+Skeaping was still working in England up to November 1942, when she performed in a concert at Cambridge in aid of the Civilian Nurses Air Raid Victims' Fund.
 Her obituary in The Stage states that she went to teach in South Africa during the Second World War, as does the Encyclopedia of Ballet.
 (Note: If true, and not just a reference to her presence in South Africa in 1939, this would account for the lack of mentions of Skeaping the British Newspaper Archive from the beginning of 1943 to the end of 1945.)
 Skeaping was definitely back in England in January 1946 as she gave a lecture at the Chichester Ballet Club in West Sussex then.

 Skeaping came into her own only when she moved from performing into choreography and directing.
 She was, together with Anna Ivanova, a technical advisors for the film The Little Ballerina by Mary Field Productions.
 The film was made in the Nettlefold Studios between early December 1946 and late January 1947.
 It was released by The Rank Organisation in September 1947.
 This 61-minute drama for children was about a young girl who wants to win a place with the Sadlers Wells ballet.
 (Note: Kinematograph Weekly called it a "Refreshing light-hearted children's film concerning a young girl who overcomes the difficulties of everyday life in order to become a famous ballerina.")